 While working with a large dataset, you need to show the Excel in full screen with no title bar.
 In Microsoft Excel, you can do this quite easily and effectively.
 In this article, we will show how to show Excel full screen with no title bar.
 I hope you find this article quite informative and gain lots of knowledge regarding this topic.

-3 Suitable Methods to Show Full Screen with No Title Bar in Excel
+How to Show Full Screen with No Title Bar in Excel (3 Suitable Methods)

 To show Excel full screen with no title bar, we have shown three different methods through which you can effectively do the work.
 All of these methods are fairly easy to use.
-Moreover, we use a VBA code through which we can show the Excel full screen with no title bar.
+Moreover, we use a VBA code to show the Excel full screen with no title bar.
 The other two commands consist of two Excel commands.

 - First, go to the Developer tab on the ribbon.